wesbos/javascript-modules/javascript-modules.md

 Which one should you use?
 Whichever works best for you.
 I'm a big fan of Browserify for the ease of getting started and webpack for much of its React integrations.
 The beauty of writing ES6 modules is that you aren't writing Browserify or webpack modules - you can switch your bundler at any time.
 There are a lot of opinions out there on what to use, so do a quick search and you'll find plenty of arguments for either side.

-If you are already running tasks via Gulp, Grunt or `npm` tasks for your existing JavaScript and CSS, integrating this into your workflow is [fairly simple](https://github.com/wesbos/React-For-Beginners-Starter-Files/blob/master/01%20-%20Introduction%20-%20Start%20Here/gulpfile.js#L58-L99).
+If you are already running tasks via Gulp, Grunt, or `npm` tasks for your existing JavaScript and CSS, integrating this into your workflow is [fairly simple](https://github.com/wesbos/React-For-Beginners-Starter-Files/blob/master/01%20-%20Introduction%20-%20Start%20Here/gulpfile.js#L58-L99).

-There are many different ways to implement a bundler - you can run it as part of your gulp task, via your webpack config, as an `npm` script or straight from the command line.
+There are many different ways to implement a bundler - you can run it as part of your gulp task, via your webpack config, as an `npm` script, or straight from the command line.

 I've [created a repo](TODO) detailing how to use webpack and Browserify along with some sample modules for you to play with.